tgj/containers-quickstarts/mariadb-ha/README.md

 ![](media/Mariadb-ha-rc.png "")

 This mode of operation, where multiple instances of mariadb share the same storage is not supported and will not work.

 Mariadb offers several approaches to achieving high availability.

-What we are going to show in this demo is a multi-master approach with realtime replication.
+What we are going to use in this demo is a multi-master approach with realtime replication.

 Multiple mariadb instances are active at the same time in read/write mode and each has its own storage.
 They coordinate to keep the storages in synch.

 This feature is provided by galera.

 The client can connect to either instances or all of them if it is managing a connection pool.

 This architecture can be implemented in OpenShift with PetSet.

 The following diagram represent this approach.

 ![](media/Mariadb-ha-petset.png "")